Paradoxxs/Cybersecurity/Digital Forensics.md

 #### Behavior extraction
-Behavior extraction is the method of executing the malware and analyzing how what it behavior is.
+Behavior extraction is the method of executing the malware and analyzing how what it behavior it doing inside a sandbox.

 ### Forensic procedures
 #### Executable Behavior extraction
 WIth the executable in hand, isolating it in a sandbox and executing it there and analyzing the log files of the system is a quick way to get an understanding of the procedure of the malware and what it does and in what order.